9 Restaurants in Alaró you must try

 El Trastero Restaurant Alaró

-Set right in the heart of old Alaró, this friendly and slightly quirky restaurant is the neighbourhood’s main social hub.
+Set above Alaró in the quaint little square of Los Damunt.
+This wonderful friendly and slightly quirky restaurant has grown in size to become the neighbourhood’s main social hub.
 Abuzz with a mix of Mallorcan and ex-pats, their kitchen offers an unpretentious but mouth-watering menu that combines home-style island cooking with a scattering of dishes from Argentina to Asia.
-A collection of retro curios adorn the interiors, but you’ll find most customers enjoying the convivial vibe from the terrace overlooking Cabrit y Bassa square.
+A collection of retro curios adorn the interiors, but you’ll find most customers enjoying their food outside as the whole square is now El Trastero!

 From flame-seared squid to slow-cooked lamb, Alaró restaurants don’t try to reinvent the wheel in the kitchen but rely on tried and tasted favourites.
 Menus tend towards the hearty and flavourful, with a melting pot of Mediterranean gastronomy that features a healthy pinch of Mallorcan-inspired cuisine.